MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 ------------------------------------------------------------------------------------------------------------------------
 2.

-file name: EvansREADME.md
+file name: About.html

-line number: All lines
+line number: 17-19

-prompt:
+prompt: Implement navigation between main screen and "About" page

-change:
+change: Added button to return to mainscreen

 -----------------------------------------------------------------------------------------------------------------------